victorsuarezis/org.idempiere.pos/README.md

 - Make the packaging of the 2 Pack included, in case you do not mount it automatically.

+- Create a new record in the "POS Terminal" window.

+- Cick in "VPOS" Form to Open POS.

 Soon to publish other plugins for the management of peripherals, for Venezuela Location.